Senior/Low-Fat Formula for Dogs

 Grandma Mae's Country Naturals Senior/Low-Fat Dog Food is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for Maintenance.

 Recommended Daily Feeding For Senior Dogs, or For Weight Loss

-Dogs may be fed once or twice a day depending on your preference.
+Adult Dogs may be fed once or twice a day depending on your preference.
 Most dogs whose recommended daily ration exceeds two cups should have two feedings of equal amounts at different times of day.
+Add 1/4 cup for each 10lbs over 100lbs.
 Please use this chart as an initial recommendation only.
 Your dog’s food requirement may vary from the feeding guidelines below due to age, breed, environment, activity level, and body condition.

 Adjust food quantities as necessary to maintain an ideal body weight.
 Avoid overfeeding.
 Keep fresh, clean drinking water available at all times for your pet.

 Calorie Content: 3100 Kcal/kg ME (calculated).
 370 KCAL/CUP.
 Standard Measuring Cup of food weighs approximately 120 grams (4.5 oz).

 |For Weight Maintenance||Amount in our suggested feeding||Amount Recommended per day||Amount in our suggested feeding||Amount Recommended per day|

 |3-10lb||45mg - 90mg||up to 250mg||35mg - 65mg||30mg - 100mg|